juliopezua/session-6/README.md

 We fetch the dataset from our server using one of Angular's built-in services called [$http](https://docs.angularjs.org/api/ng/service/$http).
 We will use Angular's [dependency injection (DI)](https://docs.angularjs.org/guide/di) to provide the service to the recipeList component's controller.

 $http
-* a core Angular service that facilitates communication with the remote HTTP servers via
+* a core Angular service that facilitates communication with the remote HTTP servers
 * core = built into Angular
 * need to make it available to our controller via [dependency injection](https://docs.angularjs.org/guide/di).